Lisa Mort

 The breathwork journey

 The main event.
 You are guided through a specific breathing pattern while music flows through the bilateral stimulation headphones.
 Lisa's voice guides you throughout, offering cues, support, and permission to go deeper.
-The session typically runs 60 minutes depending on the format.
+The session typically runs 30 to 60 minutes depending on the format.
 You are never alone in the experience.

 4